ypriverol/github-paper/REVIEWS.md

 discussion of it going in public[*].
 There are lots of academics using github and you will get quite a bit of helpful advice.

+> R/ We made this discussion available under the paper repository for discussions.

 [*] perhaps you could use github to do this? :)

 ## Meso comments: